Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 Sure, chicken hearts might sound strange if you have never had them before, but trust me, they are delicious.

 The hearts, though small, had a great meaty texture.
-So much flavor packed inside such a small piece of meat.
-Each chicken heart seasoned with a generous amount of salt and charred to perfection.
+The small pieces of meat had so much flavor.
+Each chicken heart was seasoned with a generous amount of salt and charred to perfection.

 Green Peppers Stuffed with Cheese (Chi-Zupi)